MD Technical Standards

 Motor Function

-Students must have sufficient motor function to carry out basic laboratory techniques; elicit information from patients by palpation, auscultation, percussion, and other diagnostic and therapeutic maneuvers; and to participate in dissection of a human cadaver.
-During clinical activities, students must be able to perform a complete physical examination, perform diagnostic and laboratory procedures, and provide general care and emergency treatment to patients.
+Students must have sufficient motor function to carry out basic laboratory techniques; elicit information from patients by diagnostic and therapeutic maneuvers; and to participate in dissection of a human cadaver.
+During clinical activities, students must be able to perform a complete physical examination, to perform diagnostic and laboratory procedures, and to provide general care and emergency treatment to patients.

 Intellectual, Conceptual, Integrative, and Quantitative Abilities